 To check Plagiarism manuscript submitted using the application Turnitin

-Jurnal SEBATIK is a peer-reviewed electronic journal.
-This statement clarifies the ethical behaviour of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewer and the publisher.
-This statement is based on COPE’s Best Practice Guidelines for Journal Editors.
+SEBATIK Journal is a peer-reviewed journal published by STMIK Widya Cipta Dharma .
+This statement clarifies the ethical behavior of all parties involved in the act of posting an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewed and the publisher.
+This statement based on COPE’s Best Practice Guidelines.

 Ethical Guideline for Journal Publication

-The publication of an article in a peer-reviewed Jurnal SEBATIK is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in a peer-reviewed SEBATIK Journal is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
-It is, therefore, important to agree upon standards of expected ethical behaviour for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.
+It is therefore essential to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.

 The editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.

 Unpublished materials disclosed in a submitted manuscript must not be used in an editor's own research without the express written consent of the author.

 - Publication Decisions